Introduction

 Earnings per share (EPS): A company’s earnings divided by its outstanding shares of stock.

-Personal consumption expenditures (PCE) and core PCE: Measures the price changes in goods and services purchased by US households; core PCE excludes food and energy prices.
+Personal Consumption Expenditures (PCE) and core PCE: Measures the price changes in goods and services purchased by US households; core PCE excludes food and energy prices.
 Both are measures of inflation.

 Price-earnings multiple: A ratio calculated by dividing a company’s share price by its earnings per share, a measure of valuation.